The views expressed by the host on this show, documented to be almost always right, 99.3% of the time.

 I think he's economic advisor.

-Sure it's not foreign public.
+Sure, it's not foreign public.

-Oh, by the way, the the the Vince Flynn book, everybody said I forgot to mention the title.
+Oh, by the way, the Vince Flynn book, I forgot to mention the title, Pursuit of Honor is the Vince Flynn book.

-We see that the Pazar is clawing back money from Ken Lewis at Bank of It's Snop and think of this.
+We see that the pay czar is clawing back money from Ken Lewis at Mancom.

 They are taking back what he has earned this year.

-They're not just banning his salary next, they're taking money back from him he's already earned.
+They're taking money back from him he's already earned.

 So she's asking him about that.